TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 ::::{figure} Images/Fig-Eigenvalues-Eigenvector-no-Eigenvector.svg
 :name: Fig:Eigenvalues:Eigenvector-no-Eigenvector
+:class: dark-light

-To be or not to be (an eigenvector)
+To be or not to be (an eigenvector).
 ::::

 ::::::